Stabilization approaches for the hyperelastic immersed boundary method for problems of large-deformation incompressible elasticity: Continuous Formulation

-We wish to introduce a stabilization to the structure's stress that corrects for the loss of incompressibility resulting from discretization.
+which means that $\pphys = \peul$ in the fluid region and $\pphys = \peul - \frac{\tr \left(\mathbb{\cauchys} \right)}{3}$ in the solid region in the immersed formulation of FSI.
+For incompressible motions, the pressure is defined by the incompressibility constraint.
+For compressible motions, the pressure encodes the volume change of the material.
+As described in Section \ref{Continuous Equations}, common IB formulations \cite{Griffith2017, Zhang2004} decompose the Cauchy stress via

+in which $\cauchyv = \mu\left(\nabla \ub + \nabla \ub ^T \right)$ is viscous stress and the elastic stress $\cauchys$ is not necessarily deviatoric.
+Note that $\cauchyv$ is already deviatoric because of equation (\ref{divfree}).
+As we will show in our simulations, using (\ref{cauchy-nodev}) in the discretized equations may lead to very poor numerical results, such as unphysical and sometimes extreme contractions of the immersed structure.\\ As described in Section \ref{Intro}, loss of incompressibility in the solid region can be affected by the FSI coupling operators, choice of approximation space for the Lagrangian variables, and time integration errors.
+We wish to introduce a stabilization to the structural stress that corrects for the loss of incompressibility resulting from any of these sources of volume errors.
 We first take the deviatoric component of $\cauchys$ and then introduce a volumetric stabilization, such that the stress is

-in which $p^{\text{stab}}\mathbb{I}$ is a stabilization term that acts like a pressure in the solid region.
-Such volumetric stabilization can also be included if the deviatoric solid stress is not considered:
+in which $\pstab\mathbb{I}$ is a stabilization term that acts like an additional pressure in the solid region.
+This will introduce an additional force in the structural region that, when spread to the background grid, will act to combat spurious compressible motions in the solid region.
+Considering equation (\ref{dev-stab}), we can see that the jump in the Eulerian Lagrange multiplier $\peul$ will now be $\llbracket \peul \rrbracket = \nb^T\dev\left[\cauchys_-\right]\nb - \pstab$, and the pressure in the solid region is $\pphys = \peul + \pstab$ for this model.
+Such volumetric stabilization can also be included if the deviatoric solid stress is not considered specifically,